-- overview or tutorial about what is a thermistor & the basics its operation as well as the NTC thermistor and the PTC thermistor.
+- overview or tutorial about what is a thermistor & the basics its operation as well as the thermistor types and applications.

 The name thermistor is a shortening of the words thermally sensitive resistor.
 This describes the action of the thermistor particularly well.

 Today, thermistors are used in a wide variety of devices from temperature sensors through to providing temperature compensation in electronic circuits.

 As such thermistors are widely used in electronic, although they are obviously not as commonly used as ordinary resistors, capacitors and transistors.

 Thermistor circuit symbol